richgurney/GeneralAssemblyProject2-Photo-iQueue/README.md

 ##Approach Taken

 Agile was my choice of planning for this project.
-I started out drawing out my fireframes on paper you can see these in the planning directory at gitgub.....
+I started out drawing out my fireframes on paper you can see these in the planning directory at <a href="https://github.com/richgurney/project2">https://github.com/richgurney/project2</a>.
 These really gave me a clear picture of where I was going with the production.
 I then spent some time writting my user stories, I used Pivotal Tracker to organise these.
 This made me really slow down and face one task at a time and not get distracted.
-A pivotal tracker is in the planning folder at gitgub.....
+A pivotal tracker is in the planning directory at <a href="https://github.com/richgurney/project2">https://github.com/richgurney/project2</a>.

 I constructed this app with three models, user, photo and album.
 There were two 1-Many relationships and these were linked through each other.